metiviem/rscons/doc/user_guide.md

 can be copied into and versioned in a project's source tree.
 The only dependency required to run Rscons is to have a Ruby interpreter installed.
-The latest release can be downloaded from [TODO].
+The latest release can be downloaded from [https://github.com/holtrop/rscons/releases](https://github.com/holtrop/rscons/releases).
 Simply copy the `rscons` executable script into the desired location within the project to be built (typically the root of the repository).